-Describe the existing condition for this topic , including any existing problems associated with the issue being discussed.
+Describe the existing condition for this topic, including any existing problems

 Topical Existing Condition and Problems area/issue Hazardous Materials The Project Area contains a mix of dryland and irrigated agricultural use, rangeland, transmission and electrical infrastructure, and undeveloped areas.
 Based on available historic aerial imagery, the land use in the Project Area has been consistent with current conditions for at least the past 30 years (Google Earth 2022).
 As a result, historical use of organic and inorganic fertilizers, pesticides, or herbicides has likely occurred in agricultural production areas in the Project Area.
 The application of fertilizers, pesticides, and herbicides is assumed to have occurred according to manufacturer guidance, in a relatively uniform and generally consistent manner typical of agricultural practices.
 The concentrations of fertilizers and pesticides are likely to be similar to other dryland and irrigated agricultural operations.
 Risks to human health and the environment associated with soil disturbance during Project development are assumed to be low and similar to those associated with agricultural operations such as tiling.
 Therefore, potential past applications of fertilizer, herbicides, and pesticides pose little to no concern of adverse environmental impact with respect to Project development.
-Area.
-Existing There are five BPA transmission lines that cross through the Project infrastructur leading to the Wautoma Substation (located on a federal parcel е encompassed by the Project Lease Boundary): Schultz to Wautoma 500 kV, Hanford to Wautoma 500 kV (two lines), Wautoma to Knight 500 kV and Wautoma to Rock Creek 500 kV.
+No hazardous materials are known to be stored currently in the Project Area.
+Existing infrastructur e There are five BPA transmission lines that cross through the Project leading to the Wautoma Substation (located on a federal parcel encompassed by the Project Lease Boundary): Schultz to Wautoma kV, Hanford to Wautoma 500 kV (two lines), Wautoma to Knight 500 kV and Wautoma to Rock Creek 500 kV.
 An additional BPA line cuts through the middle of the Project Area trending northeast-southwest: Big Eddy to Midway 230 kV.
 Lastly, there are two BPA lines cutting through the northwest corner of the Project Area trending northeast-southwest: Midway to Grandview 115 kV and North Bonneville to Midway 230 kV.

 Water use for Project construction will be obtained from an existing on-site well with a valid water right (to be verified in coordination with Ecology) or will be hauled to the site from off-site sources with existing water rights (i.e., a municipal water source or vendor with a valid water right).
 Water use for Project operations will be obtained from an existing on-site well with a valid water right, or hauled to the site from off-site sources with existing water rights (i.e., a municipal water source or vendor with a valid water right), or obtained through a new permit-exempt groundwater well.
 The Applicant or the Applicant's construction contractor will verify the well location and availability of water from a permitted source prior to operations.

 No underground hazardous liquid (e.g., petroleum) or natural gas transmission pipelines are located within the Project Area or on surrounding properties (PHMSA 2022).
-Risk of Fire or Explosion The Project Area is located predominantly on vacant, undeveloped land that has been used for dryland and irrigated agricultural production and grazing.
-There are no residences in the Project Area; however, there are participating and non-participating residences in proximity to the Project.
-The Project's security fence is set back from the closest participating residence by approximately 500 feet and is set back from the closest non- participating residence by approximately 700 feet.
-No petroleum products or other flammable/explosive substances are stored within the Project Area.
-Wildland grass fires are the greatest existing fire risk in the vicinity of the Project Area.
-At the time of preparing this Application in April 2022, there are currently no active fire related incidents in the immediate vicinity of the Project (InciWeb 2022).
-However, the Project Area has a history of large fires, the most recent of which is the Cold Creek Fire from 2019.
-The entirety of the Project Area is located within the extent of one or more large fires.
-A list of large fires greater than 500 acres in the last 40 years and recorded within 10 miles of the Project Area follows below (WDNR 2022):